iifl-logo

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The provisions of the Corporate Social Responsibility as contained under Section 135 of the Companies Act, 2013 are applicable on the Company for this financial year.
+The provisions of Corporate Social Responsibility (CSR), as stipulated under Section 135 of the Companies Act, 2013, are applicable to the Company for the current financial year.

-Dharmaj Foundation, a trust, has been incorporated primarily with an objective of undertaking/channelizing the CSR activities of the Company.
-The Companys CSR Policy statement and annual report on the CSR activities undertaken during the financial year ended March 31, 2024, in accordance with Section 135 of the Companies Act, 2013 and Companies (Corporate Social Responsibility Policy) Rules, 2014 are annexed to this report as Annexure II.
+The Companys CSR Policy Statement and the Annual Report on CSR activities carried out during the financial year ended March 31, 2025, in compliance with Section 135 of the Companies Act, 2013 and the Companies (Corporate Social Responsibility Policy) Rules, 2014, are annexed to this Report as Annexure D.

 Nomination and Remuneration Committee (NRC)